Digital Asset Management for Retail: 3 Success Scenarios

 Retailers are faced with the challenge of efficiently managing huge volumes of digital media, which are key for both effectively communicating the brand story and for driving revenue in stores and online.
 Customers are looking for consistent and truly personalized experiences across multiple different channels.
 Businesses have to create timely and visually engaging content that makes the most of each distribution channel and matches in-store experiences.
-This involves complex coordination of project management, media management and team collaboration.
+This involves a complex coordination of project management, media management, and team collaboration.
 To do this, most retailers are investing in Digital Asset Management solutions that can help the creative process, and many have begun to realize that digital asset management is core to their strategy.

 While there are certain features and functions that carry across all DAM use cases, there are many ways the technology gets used in the retail industry.

 Here, we have identified 3 different scenarios where a DAM implementation has been key to the retailer’s marketing strategies.

 1. How a DAM Helps Grow an eCommerce Strategy

 In order to grow their online presence, a German-based women’s fashion retailer needed to align their products with the latest fashion and eCommerce trends to attract a younger buyer demographic.
 That meant providing its customers with the ability to access and purchase the company’s fashion collections through their website and multiple social channels.
 As customers are looking for incredibly personalized online experiences that reflect an understanding of their needs, interests, and passions, the company was also spending an enormous amount of time constantly changing the visual content to fulfill this demand.